 Bedni Bugiyal houses the Bedni Kund or lake at the centre and is also famous for a stone temple.
 We were told that on a clear day, one could see Nanda Ghunti and Trishul peaks to the north, and the Chaukhamba and Neelkanth peaks to the East.
 For now, we could see the valley down and beyond, and hear water gushing down in full force.

 As we reached the camp, we could see the group 1 guys sipping soup, sitting at the edge of a mound overlooking the valley below.
+The divine hot soup followed by lunch instantly revived our tired systems.

 By the time group 1 had reached Bedni, the tents were being put up.
 They got wet in the rain.
 By the time we in group 2 reached the camp, all was set.
 Then there was the question of where to dry our shoes and stuff.
 Ritu resourcefully left our shoes to dry at the kitchen stove.
 Rest of the wet stuff had to be managed some other way.

 Post-lunch, most of us huddled in one tent and reveled in jokes, leg pulling, and tomfoolery.
 Ananth narrated how he and Thara were almost attacked by a cow.
 Initially, it chased Thara and when Ananth shouted across, it happily went over to him.
 Guessing that it was possibly the stick or the yellow jacket that provoked the cow, Thara shouted to Ananth to throw away the stick.
 He did and because of that or for other reasons, the cow finally relented and left them in peace.
 Ananth reminisced about what he felt at that moment - whether it is ever a sane decision to bring one’s family along on a trek.
 You do not want to throw them into danger or worse still, stand on helplessly when they are in danger.
 The fun part was that while narrating Ananth would use his arms to animate the narration.
 Now, sitting in a 8 x 12 ft tent, you cannot possibly do this without hitting the others.
-Thara cribbed that she always
+Thara cribbed that she always had to watch out her space at home because she would never know when she would be hit!

 This time I shared the tent with Ritu and Deepika.
 It was a surprising revelation from Deepika that she had not carried her trek bag even once since her journey began.
 What pampering!